tapirdata/wson/README.md

 #### WSON.unescape(str)

-Returns `str` with containing escape sequence replaced by their counterparts.
+Returns `str` with encountered escape sequence replaced by their counterparts.
 If `str` contains invalid escape sequences, a `ParseError` will be thrown.

 #### wson.ParseError